lepperm/Learning-Log/_posts/journal/2021/05/2021-05-31-pipeline-refinement-and-local-wordpress.md

 Once those key tasks are completed (and ideally documented so that I don't forget how to do it if it ends up being pretty manual at first), I'll move forward with the plugin replacement to [WP Job Board]({{page.references[1]}}).
 I'll focus on _just_ the job board functionality and pages, then work towards implementing the branding.

 I have probably said this a bunch, but I feel bad restarting like this on the client.
-Everything I've done with this project has been unfamiliar territory, so there's been a lot of screwing around and finding out, if you know what I mean, sometimes with site-breaking consequences.
+Everything I've done with this project has been unfamiliar territory, so there's been a lot of "screwing around" and "finding out", sometimes with site-breaking consequences.
 Having some proper software versioning to catch me instead of relying on backups will give me a little more confidence to charge forward and make bigger changes.

 But enough about all that, let's get into it!